 Just like other web browsers out there, the new Microsoft Edge browser in Windows 10 also supports saving web passwords in the browser.
-Whenever you visit a website and sign-in by entering your username and password, it prompts to save entered credentials.
+Whenever you visit a website and sign-in by entering your username and password, it prompts you to save entered credentials.

-Passwords saved in Edge browser
+View passwords saved in the new Edge browser

 Note that you will be asked to enter the account password (local user account or Microsoft account) in order to view saved passwords.
-To view passwords saved in Edge browser in Windows 10.
+To view passwords saved in the legacy Edge browser in Windows 10.

-Alternatively, open Control Panel, Click User Accounts and then click Credential Manager.
+Alternatively, open Control Panel, click User Accounts, and then click Credential Manager.

 Step 2: Once Credential Manager is launched, click Web credentials to view all URLs for which passwords are saved in Edge as well as Internet Explorer browser.

-Step 4: By default, the Credentials Manager doesn’t show the password as you can see in the picture below.
+Step 4: By default, the Credentials Manager doesn’t show the password, as you can see in the picture below.

-Step 5: To view the password, click Show link and then enter your account password when you’re asked to do so.
+Step 5: To view the password, click the Show link and then enter your account password when you’re asked to do so.